 Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

+Namibia has a number of trade barriers.
 Beyond customs delays, the government has imposed a number of import and export restrictions, mostly on agricultural products.
 White maize, wheat, mahangu (pearl millet), and products derived from these three grains are controlled.
 Controlled grain crops can only be imported or exported with permits issued by the Agronomic Board and the Ministry of Agriculture, Water and Land Reform (MAWLR).
 For each controlled grain there are specific restrictions, but restrictions do not include price controls.

 The government has also instituted an import substitution program for horticultural products requiring importers to source a designated percentage of produce from within Namibia before acquiring horticultural products from foreign markets.
 Farmers of livestock must demonstrate that they have complied with export restrictions before they are entitled to export.
 For example, for every live sheep exported, a farmer must have six sheep slaughtered within Namibia.